 Don’t simply tackle your secondary applications as you receive them.
 Instead, prioritize the schools you are most excited about attending.

-Additionally, you may want to prioritize some secondary applications for schools you know will ask a large number of questions.
+Additionally, you may want to prioritize some secondary applications for schools you know will ask many questions.
 By tackling several questions all at once, you give yourself a great deal of content to work with when you complete your other secondary applications.

 Be strategic in how you plan out your secondary applications.
 This will be a busy time in your life, so use your time wisely.